Asian Africans: Indians in East Africa

-In 1887 the British East Africa Association was formed in Bombay, and was later given a Royal Charter becoming the Imperial British East Africa Association.
+In 1887, the British East Africa Association was formed in Bombay, and was later given a Royal Charter becoming the Imperial British East Africa Association.
 In 1895 the East Africa Protectorate took over the assets and personnel of the Imperial British East Africa Association, and began construction of the Uganda Railway.
 Recruitment for the railway was outsourced to A.M.
 Jeevanjee of Karachi, and large numbers of labourers sourced from the Punjab.
 Over the course of six years, 32,000 labourers were recruited.
 Many settled in the region at the end of their contracts and brought family over from India.
 These early settlers were accompanied by increasing numbers of migrants from Gujarat, Punjab, and western India seeking out new opportunities in the region.

 Large numbers of the Asian community left east Africa in the 1960s and 1970s due to racial tensions post-independence.
 In 1972, Idi Amin, dictator of Uganda, expelled all Asians and confiscated their property.
 At the time, Asians accounted for 90% of the country's businesses and tax revenues.
 Since the 1980s, the Ugandan government has encouraged the return of those Asians who were expelled.

 On 22 July 2017, the Asian community were officially recognised as the 44th tribe of Kenya, recognising the community's contribution to Kenya from the dawn of the nation.

 Lebanese in Africa

 Over 500,000 people from Lebanon moved to Africa.
-0.1% of West Africans are of Lebanese descent.
-300,000 Lebanese people live in the Ivory Coast (1.2% of total population), 150,000 live in Sierra Leone (2% of total population), 75,000 live in Nigeria, 40,000 live in Senegal and 9,000 live in DR Congo.
-Thousands of Lebanese also moved to The Gambia and Ghana.
-3,500 people from Europe and Lebanon live in The Gambia, representing 0.23% of its total population.
-3,000 Lebanese and 2,000 Europeans live in Liberia, representing 0.1% of its population.
+30,000 to 75,000 Lebanese people live in Nigeria, and 40,000 live in Senegal.
+3,000 Lebanese live in Liberia, representing 0.1% of its population.
+As of 1984, 30,000 Lebanese people lived in Sierra Leone.